LiveHelperChat/chatGPT/README.md

 We are using for this demo https://livehelperchat.com/order/now if you want easily setup your own bot.

-For streaming demo look at https://youtu.be/9clxMjnrGsM
+* For streaming demo look at https://youtu.be/9clxMjnrGsM
+* For setup from scratch without extension, look at https://youtu.be/SEsOjmoKdrI

 How it works?